Human Subject Research Review Procedure

 Research procedures must satisfy basic requirements. (see Appendix B.)

-Faculty and students whose research meets the above criteria should fill out the Category I form.
-The form may be obtained from the Office of Academic Affairs or from the DePauw IRB web site.
-Researchers should complete the form, attach any additional information that is requested, and submit the proposal to the Office of Academic Affairs.
-Students must have a faculty sponsor endorse and sign the form.
-One or more members of the IRB will review the proposal and respond, generally within 10 working days.
+Faculty and students whose research meets the above criteria should apply online.
+Students must list a faculty sponsor that will endorse the research.
+One or more members of the IRB will review the proposal and respond, generally within two weeks.
 Category I research requires approval; research may not begin until researchers have received notification of approval from the IRB reviewer(s).

 Category II.
 Expedited Review Research